If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 Having meaningful, positive relationships could have a tremendously positive effect on our personality and well being.
 Likewise, negative and toxic people may totally destroy your healing process and general well being.

 It is not easy to free yourself from these type of people when they are family, friends, and relatives.
 In some societies, family and relatives have utmost priority.
 Irrespective of the damage they cause, you need to be respectful and cordial to them!
 Women are supposed to comply with several codes of conducts which society imposes on them.
-Sometimes, even after realizing how harmful their influence is, we can not cut off our connections with them because they are the people we love or have some social or familial connection with.
+Sometimes, even after realizing how harmful their influence is, we can not cut off our connections with them because they are the people we love or have some social or familial connections with.

 What do you do then?

-Be firm and strong when you are dealing with dominating, judgmental people who are trying to belittle you.
+Be firm and strong when you are dealing with controlling and judgmental people who are trying to belittle you.
 Let them know firmly when you do not agree with them.
 Be it your parent or best friend, try to adapt a silent but meaningful way to show them their limits.
 Just because you are vulnerable, hurt or depressed does not mean that your they have the rights to control your life .

 Join a support group or community for survivors, either in person or online, to help negate the effect of judgmental people.
 These are few useful online Resources where you can interact with, ask questions or find lots of resources and a community of like-minded people.